-Prelims & FHS Paper 2: Translation from French into English
+First year & Second and Final year Paper 2: Translation from French into English

 Seminar for MSt in European Enlightenment: ‘Enlightenment Debates: Voltaire & Rousseau’

-I often supervise Master’s and undergraduate dissertations (including joint school dissertations) on topics within seventeenth- and eighteenth-century French literature and cultural history.
-With colleagues at St John’s College, I have co-run a series of seminars on literary theory for our 2nd year modern languages students.
-And I currently give the 1st-year lectures on Rousseau’s Discours sur les origines et les fondements de l’inégalité parmi les hommes (1755), for those studying the set text as part of the French Sole course.
+At Oxford I regularly supervised Master’s and undergraduate dissertations (including joint school dissertations) on topics within seventeenth- and eighteenth-century French literature and cultural history.
+With colleagues at St John’s College, I co-ran a series of seminars on literary theory for our 2nd year modern languages students.
+And I gave the First-year lectures on Rousseau’s Discours sur les origines et les fondements de l’inégalité parmi les hommes (1755), for those studying the set text as part of the French Sole course.

-Over the last eight years I have been regularly involved in outreach and access work, which I carry out for several Oxford colleges and for the Modern Languages Faculty.
-Since 2018 I have taught on Oxford’s UNIQ courses for French – a free easter or summer school programme for state-educated 6th form or college students from across the UK (which is continuing online, at the moment).
+Over the last eight years I have been regularly involved in outreach and access work.
+I have delivered Offer Holder taster days for students considering studying Comparative Literature at Queen Mary, University of London.
+From 2018 to 2021, I taught on Oxford’s UNIQ courses for French – a free easter or summer school programme for state-educated 6th form or college students from across the UK (which is continuing online, at the moment).
 I’ve written about some of my past outreach sessions, for instance here.